Standard SQL in Google BigQuery: Advantages and Examples of Use in Marketing

 In the screenshot below, we’ve selected parameters 1 and 2 from Google Analytics 360 demo data in Google BigQuery and called them page_type and client_id.
 Each parameter is recorded in a separate column:

-Such calculations are useful if you plan to visualize data in Google Data Studio and filter by city and device category.
-This is easy to do with the COUNT window function:
+Such calculations are useful for a marketing team looking to leverage SQL for data analysis, especially if you plan to visualize data in Looker Studio and filter by city and device category.

 #standardSQL